 - Provide proof of Id, such as drivers license, Government Identification card

 - Sign an Authorization to give an agency to check for bill Fraud or service tampering in your background.

 Low-Income Heating Assistance Program (LIHEAP)

 Another Utility Assistance program is LIHEAP or Low-Income Heating Assistance Program.
 LIHEAP helps low-income families with utility bills.
 If you receive assistance from the government, please speak to your counselor to enroll you for help.
 You can also apply for this grant at various community agencies.

-Home heating grants help disadvantaged resident pay for Winter heating bills.
-During the Winter months, many low-income families will be eligible for Low-Income Home Energy Assistance Program, (LIHEAP).
+Home heating grants help disadvantaged residents pay for Winter heating bills.
+During the winter months, many low-income families will be eligible for the Low-Income Home Energy Assistance Program (LIHEAP).